 Previous GeneCards Identifiers for LPIN1 Gene

 This gene encodes a magnesium-ion-dependent phosphatidic acid phosphohydrolase enzyme that catalyzes the penultimate step in triglyceride synthesis including the dephosphorylation of phosphatidic acid to yield diacylglycerol.
 Expression of this gene is required for adipocyte differentiation and it also functions as a nuclear transcriptional coactivator with some peroxisome proliferator-activated receptors to modulate expression of other genes involved in lipid metabolism.
-Mutations in this gene are associated with metabolic syndrome, type 2 diabetes, and autosomal recessive acute recurrent myoglobinuria (ARARM).
-This gene is also a candidate for several human lipodystrophy syndromes.
-Alternative splicing results in multiple transcript variants encoding distinct isoforms.
-Additional splice variants have been described but their full-length structures have not been determined. [provided by RefSeq, May 2012]
+Mutations in this gene are associated with metabolic syndrome, type 2 diabetes, acute recurrent rhabdomyolysis, and autosomal recessive acute recurrent myoglobinuria (ARARM).
+This gene is also a candidate for several human lipodystrophy syndromes. [provided by RefSeq, Mar 2017]

 GeneCards Summary for LPIN1 Gene

 LPIN1 (Lipin 1) is a Protein Coding gene.
-Diseases associated with LPIN1 include myoglobinuria, acute recurrent, autosomal recessive and genetic recurrent myoglobinuria.
-Among its related pathways are Cell Cycle, Mitotic and Regulation of cholesterol biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include transcription coactivator activity and RNA polymerase II transcription factor binding.
+Diseases associated with LPIN1 include Myoglobinuria, Acute Recurrent, Autosomal Recessive and Genetic Recurrent Myoglobinuria.
+Among its related pathways are Cell Cycle, Mitotic and Glycerophospholipid biosynthesis.
+Gene Ontology (GO) annotations related to this gene include transcription coactivator activity and RNA polymerase II transcription factor binding.
 An important paralog of this gene is LPIN2.

-Plays important roles in controlling the metabolism of fatty acids at differents levels.
-Acts as a magnesium-dependent phosphatidate phosphatase enzyme which catalyzes the conversion of phosphatidic acid to diacylglycerol during triglyceride, phosphatidylcholine and phosphatidylethanolamine biosynthesis in the reticulum endoplasmic membrane.
-Acts also as a nuclear transcriptional coactivator for PPARGC1A/PPARA to modulate lipid metabolism gene expression (By similarity).
+Acts as a magnesium-dependent phosphatidate phosphatase enzyme which catalyzes the conversion of phosphatidic acid to diacylglycerol during triglyceride, phosphatidylcholine and phosphatidylethanolamine biosynthesis and therefore controls the metabolism of fatty acids at different levels (PubMed:20231281).
+Acts also as nuclear transcriptional coactivator for PPARGC1A/PPARA regulatory pathway to modulate lipid metabolism gene expression.
 Is involved in adipocyte differentiation.
-May also be involved in mitochondrial fission by converting phosphatidic acid to diacylglycerol (By similarity).
+Isoform 1 is recruited at the mitochondrion outer membrane and is involved in mitochondrial fission by converting phosphatidic acid to diacylglycerol (By similarity).